-In 1909, Jo Byrns began representing the 5th district in Congress.
+In 1909, Jo Byrns began representing the 5th congressional district.
+He continued to do so until 1936.

-In 1912, the Tennessee Agricultural and Industrial and Normal School was moved to Jefferson Street.
+In 1912, the Tennessee Agricultural and Industrial and Normal School was moved to Jefferson Street, which became the historic center of the African American community.

 In 1925, the establishment of the Grand Ole Opry marked the beginning of Nashville's journey as the 'Country Music Capital of the World'.

-In 1929, the Francis Craig Orchestra began entertaining Nashvillians from the Oak Bar and Grille Room in the Hermitage Hotel.
+In 1929, the Francis Craig Orchestra began entertaining Nashvillians at the Oak Bar and Grille Room in the Hermitage Hotel.

-In 1939, Nashville hosted the Nashville Rebels of the American Football League
+In 1939, the Nashville Rebels of the American Football League played in Nashville.

-In 1941, Percy Priest began representing the 5th district.
+In 1941, Percy Priest began representing the 5th congressional district.
+He continued to do so until 1956.

-In 1944, the inaugural Nashville Invitational, a golf tournament on the PGA Tour, was held.
+In 1944, the Nashville Invitational was a golf tournament on the PGA Tour.

-In 1945, the Francis Craig Orchestra ended its run at the Oak Bar and Grille Room in the Hermitage Hotel, where they had been entertaining Nashvillians since 1929.
+In 1945, the Francis Craig Orchestra ended their performances at the Oak Bar and Grille Room in the Hermitage Hotel, concluding a long run of entertaining Nashvillians.

 In 1945, the first Prince's Hot Chicken Shack originated at the corner of Jefferson Street and 28th Avenue.

-In 1946, the last Nashville Invitational, a golf tournament on the PGA Tour, was held.
+In 1946, the Nashville Invitational was a golf tournament on the PGA Tour.

 In 1950, the state legislature approved a new city charter that provided for the election of city council members from single-member districts, rather than at-large voting.